 Corporate Obligations.
-A Fund or an Underlying Fund may invest in debt obligations, such as bonds and debentures, issued by corporations and other business organizations without limit on credit quality or maturity.
+A Fund may invest in debt obligations, such as bonds and debentures, issued by corporations and other business organizations without limit on credit quality or maturity.
 See Appendix "A" to this SAI for a description of corporate debt ratings.
 An issuer of debt obligations may default on its obligation to pay interest and repay principal.
 Also, changes in the financial strength of an issuer or changes in the credit rating of a security may affect its value.

 Forward Commitment and When-Issued Transactions.
-A Fund or an Underlying Fund may purchase or sell securities on a when-issued or forward commitment basis (subject to its investment policies and restrictions).
+A Fund may purchase or sell securities on a when-issued or forward commitment basis (subject to its investment policies and restrictions).
 These transactions involve a commitment by a Fund to purchase or sell securities at a future date (ordinarily one or two months later).
 The price of the underlying securities (usually expressed in terms of yield) and the date when the securities will be delivered and paid for (the settlement date) are fixed at the time the transaction is negotiated.
 When-issued purchases and forward commitments are negotiated directly with the other party, and such commitments are not traded on exchanges.

-When-issued purchases and forward commitments enable a Fund or an Underlying Fund to lock in what is believed by its investment adviser to be an attractive price or yield on a particular security for a period of time, regardless of future changes in interest rates.
-For instance, in periods of rising interest rates and falling prices, a Fund or an Underlying Fund might sell securities it owns on a forward commitment basis to limit its exposure to falling prices.
-In periods of falling interest rates and rising prices, a Fund or an Underlying Fund might sell securities it owns and purchase the same or a similar security on a when-issued or forward commitment basis, thereby obtaining the benefit of currently higher yields.
+When-issued purchases and forward commitments enable a Fund to lock in what is believed by its investment adviser to be an attractive price or yield on a particular security for a period of time, regardless of future changes in interest rates.
+For instance, in periods of rising interest rates and falling prices, a Fund might sell securities it owns on a forward commitment basis to limit its exposure to falling prices.
+In periods of falling interest rates and rising prices, a Fund might sell securities it owns and purchase the same or a similar security on a when-issued or forward commitment basis, thereby obtaining the benefit of currently higher yields.
 When-issued securities or forward commitments involve a risk of loss if the value of the security to be purchased declines prior to the settlement date.

-The value of securities purchased on a when-issued or forward commitment basis and any subsequent fluctuations in their value are reflected in the computation of a Fund's or an Underlying Fund's NAV starting on the date of the agreement to purchase the securities, and the Fund or Underlying Fund is subject to the rights and risks of ownership of the securities on that date.
-A Fund or an Underlying Fund may not earn interest on the securities it has committed to purchase until they are paid for and delivered on the settlement date.
-When a Fund or an Underlying Fund makes a forward commitment to sell securities it owns, the proceeds to be received upon settlement are included in the Fund's assets.
-Fluctuations in the market value of the underlying securities are not reflected in the Fund's or an Underlying Fund's NAV as long as the commitment to sell remains in effect.
-Settlement of when-issued purchases and forward commitment transactions generally takes place within two months after the date of the transaction, but a Fund or an Underlying Fund may agree to a longer settlement period.
+The value of securities purchased on a when-issued or forward commitment basis and any subsequent fluctuations in their value are reflected in the computation of a Fund's NAV starting on the date of the agreement to purchase the securities, and the Fund is subject to the rights and risks of ownership of the securities on that date.
+A Fund may not earn interest on the securities it has committed to purchase until they are paid for and delivered on the settlement date.
+When a Fund makes a forward commitment to sell securities it owns, the proceeds to be received upon settlement are included in the Fund's assets.
+Fluctuations in the market value of the underlying securities are not reflected in the Fund's NAV as long as the commitment to sell remains in effect.
+Settlement of when-issued purchases and forward commitment transactions generally takes place within two months after the date of the transaction, but a Fund may agree to a longer settlement period.

-A Fund or an Underlying Fund may dispose of or renegotiate a commitment after it is entered into.
-A Fund or an Underlying Fund also may sell securities it has committed to purchase before those securities are delivered to the Fund or Underlying Fund on the settlement date.
-The Fund or Underlying Fund may realize a capital gain or loss in connection with these transactions, and its distributions from any net realized capital gains will be taxable to shareholders.
+A Fund may dispose of or renegotiate a commitment after it is entered into.
+A Fund also may sell securities it has committed to purchase before those securities are delivered to the Fund on the settlement date.
+The Fund may realize a capital gain or loss in connection with these transactions, and its distributions from any net realized capital gains will be taxable to shareholders.